HUMAP: Hierarchical Uniform Manifold Approximation and Projection: Hierarchical Uniform Manifold Approximation and Projection (HUMAP)

 \subsection{Generating the embedding}

-Having the dissimilarity values ($1 - D_{RNH}$), we are able to use them in Equation~\ref{eq:kernel} to generate the matrix $p_{ij}$ for each hierarchical level.
-Then, UMAP~\cite{McInnes2018} applies the following matrix symmetrization to produce an undirected weighted graph:
+Having the dissimilarity values ($1 - D_{RNH}$), where $D_{RNH}$ is a matrix with $d_{RNH}$ as rows, we are able to use them in Equation~\ref{eq:kernel} to generate the matrix $p_{ij}$ for each hierarchical level.
+Then, HUMAP, as in UMAP~\cite{McInnes2018} technique, applies the following matrix symmetrization to produce an undirected weighted graph:

-The matrix $p_{ij}$ is used to produce an embedding that slowly converges to positions in a low-dimensional space.
-While we refer to McInnes et al.~\cite{McInnes2018} for a detailed description of the UMAP algorithm, what is important to describe here is that an initial low-dimensional representation of the dataset is created using Spectral Embedding~\cite{Ng2001} and $p_{ij}$ is used to repositioning the data points using a force-directed graph layout whose convergence is performed by decreasing attractive and repulsive forces (given by $p_{ij}$) using Stochastic Gradient Descent~\cite{Ruder2016}.
+The matrix $p_{ij}$ is used to produce an embedding that converges to positions in a low-dimensional space.
+While we refer to McInnes et al.~\cite{McInnes2018} for a detailed description of the UMAP algorithm, it is important to mention that an initial low-dimensional representation of the dataset is created using Spectral Embedding~\cite{Ng2001}.
+Then, $p_{ij}$ is used to reposition the data points using a force-directed graph layout whose convergence is performed by decreasing attractive and repulsive forces (given by $p_{ij}$) using Stochastic Gradient Descent~\cite{Ruder2016}.